repopusher/AP_Oct_21/README.md

-APPENEDED this is a text file readme
+this is a text file readme